cslab/csspin/doc/howtoplugins.rst

       installs all collected Python dependencies into the virtual environment.

    #.
 Each plugin's ``init(cfg)`` callback is invoked.
 This is meant to prepare
       the environment for using the resources provisioned by the plugin.
-For example, the `csspin_python.python`_ plugin activates the virtual environment here.

 #.
 Finally the actual tasks is executed.